starburst997/HypFacebook/README.md

 I/trace   (32187): PXR : pRqGr00vyKadfeNtfCttxWWk8JflaJk=
 ```

+If you don't have a "=" at the end of the hash, add it.

 Recompiling
 -----------
 For recompiling the native extensions just use the sh files contained in the project folder